root-foundation/root/README.md

 ### Legal

-All transactions in rootnet will be compliant with relevant laws and regulations.
-This means that investing in tokens within rootnet will initially be restricted to users who live in the United States of America.
+All transactions in RootNet will be compliant with relevant laws and regulations.
+This means that investing in tokens within RootNet will initially be restricted to users who live in the United States of America.

 ## Decentralization